robhung/parkhoundreplica/README.md

 # Tools and Methodologies
 * Use of Trello for planning and progression review
-* Use of dbdesigner for ERD creation
+* Use of rails-erd for ERD creation
-* User Slack to discuss with my peers
+* Use of Slack to discuss with my peers
 * Github: rph28/parkhound

 # Rails Application